 - Finally, groom, bathe and give the medication to your cat

-Many people recommend to spray a pesticide for cat fleas in the exterior of the house, including your garden.
+Many people recommend spraying a pesticide for cat fleas in the exterior of the house, including your garden.
 All the dark places like cracks and crevices where the larvae could be hiding have to be sprayed too.

 Some people recommend brushing your cat’s hair with a flea comb, which has to be wet with a mixture of warm water and dish soap.
-After that they recommend to bathe it with dish soap instead of shampoo in order to kill the fleas.
+After that, they recommend bathing it with dish soap instead of shampoo in order to kill the fleas.
 Ask your veterinarian if he or she agrees with this.